 - UNSW aspires to provide students with an outstanding educational experience, which both reflects its strong traditions of excellence, innovation, and social justice and builds upon its strengths in scientific, technological and professional disciplines.

-This course is suitable for both beginners and experts wanting to raise their awareness of disability and disability-related issues within a global context.
+The free online learning disability courses are suitable for both beginners and experts wanting to raise their awareness of disability and disability-related issues within a global context.
 It is appropriate for people with disabilities and their family members, friends and allies, professionals in the care and community service sectors, medical and allied health professionals, educators, built environment professionals; advocates and policymakers, scholars, and lifelong learners.

 About This Course